benhuson/expire-users/readme.txt

 Tags: users, password, expire
 Requires at least: 3.1
 Tested up to: 3.4.2
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv2 or later

 Set expiry dates for user logins.

 == Description ==

+> Important security update - please upgrade to version 0.3

 Set expiry dates for user logins.

-Currently a beta version.
+**Currently a beta version.**

 Please post in the [support forum](http://wordpress.org/support/plugin/expire-users) if you find any issues.

 == Installation ==